qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 A shard is an independent store of points which is able to perform all operations provided by collections.
 There are two methods of distributing points across shards:

-- **Automatic sharding**:
-    Points are distributed among shards by using a [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) algorithm, so that shards are managing non-intersecting subsets of points.
+- **Automatic sharding**: Points are distributed among shards by using a [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) algorithm, so that shards are managing non-intersecting subsets of points.
 This is the default behavior.

-- **User-defined sharding**:
-    <i>Available as of v1.7</i> - Each point is uploaded to a specific shard, so that operations can hit only the shard or shards they need.
+- **User-defined sharding**: _Available as of v1.7_ - Each point is uploaded to a specific shard, so that operations can hit only the shard or shards they need.
 Even with this distribution, shards still ensure having non-intersecting subsets of points.
 [See more...](#user-defined-sharding)

 Each node knows where all parts of the collection are stored through the [consensus protocol](./#raft), so when you send a search request to one Qdrant node, it automatically queries all other nodes to obtain the full search result.